 Don’t fret.
 This recipe is different from most traditional brownie recipes.
 Instead of a soup-y batter that you can pour into your baking pan, the batter in this recipe should be very thick, more like a brownie dough than a batter.
 The dough should be scooped and pressed into the brownie baking tin (as pictured).

 Are These Fudgy Brownies a Healthy Snack?

 Broccoli is a healthy snack.
 Air fried tofu is a healthy snack.
 Our creamy mango smoothie is a healthy snack.
-These brownies are not your hippie dippie “healthy” brownies.
+These brownies are not what you would consider “healthy” brownies.
 These are decadent, gooey, chewy, fudgy, you’ll-never-know-they’re-vegan brownies.
-They have the advantage of being 100% plant-based and also homemade, but they do contain sugar and oil and chocolate chips.
+They have the advantage of being 100% plant-based and also homemade, but they do contain sugar, oil, and chocolate chips.
 They’re a special treat and great to have on hand when your sweet tooth is tempting you.